Sorooshi/SEFNACs_SEFNACn/README.md

-For more information on how to call our algorithm "SEANACs" or "SEFNACn" one can refer to the demo jupyter notebooks "Demo_clustering_results_Lawyers".
+For more information on how to call our algorithm "SEANACs" or "SEFNACn" one can refer to the demo jupyter notebooks "demo.ipynb".

 Also these algorithm can be run through the terminal by calling: